Dieudo Hamadi

-Dieudo Hamadi (born February 22, 1984) is a filmmaker from the Democratic Republic of the Congo.
-He is known for documentaries that portray the struggles of ordinary people facing conflict, corruption, and social challenges in the DRC.
+Dieudo Hamadi (born February 22, 1984) is a Congolese filmmaker and producer.
+He is known for documentaries that portray the struggles of ordinary people facing conflict, corruption, and social challenges in the Democratic Republic of the Congo.

 Early life and education

 Hamadi was born in Kisangani.
 After starting medical studies in 2005, he eventually turned to filmmaking after participating in two workshops held in Kinshasa in 2007, one led by fellow Congolese Djo Munga.
 He went on to graduate from the INSAS film school in Brussels.